 - Plan 3 courses using Purple Pen:

-o Usually Long, Medium and Beginner.
+o Usually Long (as Green as you can make it), Medium (Orange) and Beginner (White).
 If you vary this, let the SI person know.

 o SI needs to be done in or by a car, so put the start and finish near.

 o Visit the area to check control sites etc.

 o Put a course close time on the maps (suggest 8:00pm as a limit)